aramgrigoryan702/react-redux-sample/README.md

 React + Redux codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the RealWorld spec and API.

-Getting started
-You can view a live demo over at https://react-redux.realworld.io/

 To get the frontend running locally:

 Clone this repo